X3n0nX/Stardew_Valley_Regression_Mod/doc/Documentation.md

 Placeholder				| used for
 ----------------------- | ---------
-$BEDDING_DRYTIME$		| will be replaced with the specific time your bed will be dryed
+'$BEDDING_DRYTIME$'		| will be replaced with the specific time your bed will be dryed